 The shape of Cape Cod was masterfully created over thousands of years by debris (boulders, rocks, sand, etc) that was pushed, mangled, and left behind after the 2-mile thick ice sheets from the last Ice Age began to recede.
 It was further refined by ocean currents and changing tides sweeping sand along the coastline.
 In fact, the shape of Cape Cod changes every passing day as a result of the surrounding water.

 A great place to learn more about this is the Salt Pond Visitor Center in Eastham.
 They’ve shown a film called “The Sands of Time” since I was a little kid.
-This short film actually had a big influence on my decision to study Environmental Geography in college!
+This short film actually had a significant influence on my decision to study Environmental Geography in college!

-Cape Cod Canal (c) Brittany Quaglieri
+Cape Cod Canal. (c) Brittany Quaglieri

 Cape Cod Transportation